juandelgado/wordy-slack-bot/README.md

 ### How does it work

 Wordy monitors the channels where it is invited to for a given set of terms or expressions.
-If it comes across one of them, and the user is registered, it'll trigger a reaction, most likely in the form of a direct message that only the person can see (no public shaming).
+If it comes across one of them, and the user has explicitly registered interest, it'll trigger a reaction, most likely in the form of a direct message that only the person can see (no public shaming).

 **It is important to note that Wordy will only monitor the channels that it has been invited to and also the people that subscribe to it.**